-CAPE ELIZABETH, Maine -- Lina Jeanne Newhouser, 56, died Friday evening, July 18th, from complications following an April 'mini-allo' stem-cell transplant as part of the long treatment in her defiant 3-year stand against non-Hodgkins lymphoma.
+CAPE ELIZABETH, Maine -- Lina Jeanne Newhouser, 56, died at her home, 2 Seal Cove Lane, Friday evening, July 18th, from complications following an April mini-allo stem-cell transplant as part of the long treatment in her defiant 3-year stand against non-Hodgkins lymphoma.

 After college, Lina became a lead community organizer for ACORN: the Association of Community Organizations for Reform Now, working stints in Texas, Little Rock, Ark., and Bridgeport, Conn.
-In 1980 she worked on the national staff of the Citizens' Party, trying to elect Barry Commoner President as a vehicle for starting a new progressive third party in the US--here she met and worked with both of her future husbands on the Citizens' Party staff.
-Lina then was off to New York City for a job as co-director of The Media Network--combining her two passions, art and politics, in a project using independently produced films as organizing and educational tools in NYC's working-class neighborhoods.
+In 1980, she worked on the national staff of the Citizens' Party, trying to elect Barry Commoner President as a vehicle to start a new progressive third party in the US.
+There, she met and worked with both of her future husbands on the Citizens' Party staff.
+Lina then moved to New York City for a job as co-director of The Media Network — combining her two passions, art and politics —in a project that used independently produced films as organizing and educational tools in NYC's working-class neighborhoods.

-Since 1996 Lina has worked as International Program Director for Transformit, a small, extraordinary Maine-based firm that designs, builds, rents and sells sculptural structures made out of fabric for the special event, trade show, architectural and retail markets.
-She loved her work (and her co-workers) at Transformit which combined her skills at art, organizing and working with people--and allowed her to travel to Europe a lot--putting her German, French and Italian language skills to good use.
+Since 1996, Lina has worked as International Program Director for Transformit, a small, extraordinary Maine-based firm that designs, builds, rents, and sells sculptural structures made out of fabric for the special event, trade show, architectural, and retail markets.
+She loved her work (and her co-workers) at Transformit, which combined her skills in art, organization, and people skills — and allowed her to travel to Europe a lot — putting her German, French, and Italian language skills to good use.

-In the 1980's Lina served for a time as the national president of the Alliance for Cultural Democracy, a national activist arts organization that flourished from 1982 to 1994.
-In recent years Lina served on the Cape Elizabeth Arts Commission.
+In the 1980s, Lina served as the national president of the Alliance for Cultural Democracy, a national activist arts organization that flourished from 1982 to 1994.
+In recent years, Lina served on the Cape Elizabeth Arts Commission.

 Lina is survived by her husband, Craig Brown; daughters Chloe May DeLeeuw Brown, 18, and Moriah Brown, 13, all of Cape Elizabeth; her brother John Newhouser and his wife, Teri of Houston, Texas; her brother Mark Newhouser and his wife Joan MacDonald of Glen Ellen, Calif.
 And her mothers-in-law Evelyn DeLeeuw of Green Pond, New Jersey; and Ruth Brown of Cape Elizabeth; and many in-laws, nieces and nephews and a wide circle of friends all over the world.